PROMO!

 What Role Does Thymosin Alpha-1 Play in COPD?

-Research on Thymosin Alpha-1 (Tα1) in COPD focuses on its effects on immune function and the inflammatory response in chronic obstructive pulmonary disease.
-Clinical studies show that adding Thymosin Alpha-1 to standard care in acute exacerbations of COPD can increase CD4+ T lymphocytes, raise the CD4+/CD8+ ratio, and reduce CD8+ counts, indicating enhanced cellular immune activity.
-Tα1 treatment is also associated with improved pulmonary function measures (FEV1 and FEV1/FVC) and better arterial oxygen levels compared with routine therapy alone.
+Thymosin Alpha-1 (Tα1) is studied in COPD for its effects on immune regulation and inflammatory responses associated with chronic airway disease.
+Clinical research shows that adding Thymosin Alpha-1 to standard treatment during acute COPD exacerbations increases CD4+ T lymphocyte levels, improves the CD4+/CD8+ ratio, and reduces CD8+ counts, indicating improved cellular immune balance.

 Future of Bronchogen in COPD